cisco-intersight/terraform-provider-intersight/website/docs/r/os_configuration_file.html.markdown

 This complex property has following sub-properties:
   + `moid`:(string)(Computed)"The Moid of the referenced REST resource."
   + `object_type`:(string)(Computed)"The Object Type of the referenced REST resource."
   + `selector`:(string)(Computed)"An OData $filter expression which describes the REST resource to be referenced.
-This field may\nbe set instead of 'moid' by clients.
-If 'moid' is set this field is ignored.
-If 'selector'\nis set and 'moid' is empty/absent from the request, Intersight will determine the Moid of the\nresource matching the filter expression and populate it in the MoRef that is part of the object\ninstance being inserted/updated to fulfill the REST request.
-An error is returned if the filter\nmatches zero or more than one REST resource.\nAn example filter string is: Serial eq '3AA8B7T11'."
+This field may\nbe set instead of 'moid' by clients.\n1.
+If 'moid' is set this field is ignored.\n1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of the\nresource matching the filter expression and populates it in the MoRef that is part of the object\ninstance being inserted/updated to fulfill the REST request.\nAn error is returned if the filter matches zero or more than one REST resource.\nAn example filter string is: Serial eq '3AA8B7T11'."
+* `class_id`:(string)(Computed)"The concrete type of this complex type.
+Its value must be the same as the 'objectType' property.\nThe OpenAPI document references this property as a discriminator value."
 * `distributions`:(Array)"This captures the operating system for which this configuration file is\ndefined."
 This complex property has following sub-properties:
   + `moid`:(string)(Computed)"The Moid of the referenced REST resource."
   + `object_type`:(string)(Computed)"The Object Type of the referenced REST resource."
   + `selector`:(string)(Computed)"An OData $filter expression which describes the REST resource to be referenced.
-This field may\nbe set instead of 'moid' by clients.
-If 'moid' is set this field is ignored.
-If 'selector'\nis set and 'moid' is empty/absent from the request, Intersight will determine the Moid of the\nresource matching the filter expression and populate it in the MoRef that is part of the object\ninstance being inserted/updated to fulfill the REST request.
-An error is returned if the filter\nmatches zero or more than one REST resource.\nAn example filter string is: Serial eq '3AA8B7T11'."
+This field may\nbe set instead of 'moid' by clients.\n1.
+If 'moid' is set this field is ignored.\n1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of the\nresource matching the filter expression and populates it in the MoRef that is part of the object\ninstance being inserted/updated to fulfill the REST request.\nAn error is returned if the filter matches zero or more than one REST resource.\nAn example filter string is: Serial eq '3AA8B7T11'."
 * `file_content`:(string)"The content of the entire configuration file is stored as value.
 The content\ncan either be a static file content or a template content.\nThe template is expected to conform to the golang template syntax.
 The values\nfrom os.Answers properties will be used to populate this template."
 * `moid`:(string)"The unique identifier of this Managed Object instance."
 * `name`:(string)"The name of the OS ConfigurationFile that uniquely identifies the configuration file."